Meryl-D/The-Cabin-VR/README.md

 (Touch to interact, interactions don't work in flat 3D)

-*The solution to the game is available in the solution.txt file*
+*The solution to the game is available in the solution.md file*

 ## Included in the game: